Ftm-amani/ftm_amani/README.md

-# 👋 Heythere, I'm Fatemeh!
+# 👋 Hey there, I'm Fatemeh!

 🚀 Software engineer with 3+ years of experience and a degree in Software Engineering.